Hyde Park Corner Tube, exit 3 | Map

-Long version: There's no other neighbourhood in London like this.
+Long read: There's no other neighbourhood in London like this.
 It looks different.
 Sounds different.
 Feels different.
 All pearly stucco and cut glass accents and blue blood, the place simply breathes money.
 The people who live here are people who could live anywhere.
 Which is why they live here.
 Here in this movie-set corner of London.
 Here in Upstairs-Downstairs land, so profoundly English, but also, somehow, exotic.
 And what a cavalcade of residents: Baroness Margaret Thatcher, David Niven, Vivien Leigh, Lord Lucan, Mozart, Andrew Lloyd Webber, Omar Shariff, and other rare plumages.
 After tonight you'll be able to do some world class name dropping!
 And because we're going to see it through the peep-hole – threading our way through its cobbled little lanes and mews - past secret escapes and vistas of sudden surprise - we'll make some wonderful discoveries.
 For good measure, we'll call in at a couple of pubs that are small masterpieces – the haunts of those who know!
 And let's end with something serious – and fascinating: this neighbourhood is a crash course in the English class system.
 The best one you'll ever encounter.
 The gradations are marked out here like chess pieces on a chess board.
 And arrayed every bit as clearly.
 If you know how to "read" the buildings, that is.
 The buildings and their relation to one another.
 You'll acquire that skill tonight.
 Guided by David.
 N.B. the walk ends very near Sloane Square Tube Stop.

-N.B. we also run – three or four times a year – a daytime Belgravia Walk.
+N.B. we also run – a couple of times a year – a daytime Belgravia Walk.
 The daytime Belgravia Walk is guided by Stephanie.
-In the Winter 2018-2019 London Walks programme the daytime Belgravia Walk will take place at 10.45 am on Saturday, January 12 and at 2.30 pm on Sunday, January 27.
+In the Summer 2019 London Walks programme the daytime Belgravia Walk will take place at 2.30 pm on June 22.
 The meeting point is just outside exit 3 of Hyde Park Corner Tube.